bcfurtado/bcfurtado.github.io/_posts/2019-03-17-five-python-3-features-that-you-can-start-to-use-right-now.md

   File "<stdin>", line 1, in <module>
 TypeError: create_user() takes 0 positional arguments but 2 were given

-# It should be invoke using keyword arguments only.
+# It should be invoked using keyword arguments only.
 create_user(email='email@local.com', password='1234', group=True)
 ```